source-academy/general/learner/github/README.md

 1. Open up Source Academy webpage and navigate to Classrooms.
 2. Log into your GitHub account (this must be the same one that is a member of the classroom/organization).
 3. Browse the "Select Course" dropdown menu and select the course that has the assessment.
-4. Navigate to the correct assessment category.
+4. The assessments are displayed after the previous step.
+Navigate to the assessment that you want to attempt.
-5. The assessment should show up near the top of the list of cards in the page with an "accept" button.
-If the button is "open" you have accepted the assessment already and can attempt it right away.
+5. You need to "accept" an assessment before you can attempt it.
+The "Accept" button on the card lets you do that, by taking you to a page on GitHub.
+Once on the page, click on "Accept this assignment" and GitHub will create a new repository for you.
+6. After you haved already accepted the assessment, the text on the cards will be "Open" instead.
+You may click on this button to begin or continue attempting the assessment.
-6. Click on the accept button to be redirected to GitHub Classroom.
+7. Click on the accept button to be redirected to GitHub Classroom.
-7. Follow instructions to clone the assessment and it should now be available to attempt on Source Academy Classrooms.
+8. Follow instructions to clone the assessment and it should now be available to attempt on Source Academy Classrooms.

 ### Attempting and submitting assessments
 1. For programming questions, you can write your answers in the code editor on the left.
 For multiple-choice questions, you can click on the answer.